VladimirHulagov/AmpMap/README.md

 3. Do not use default settings for database
 4. Do not leave superuser creds as it is.
 5. To set servername in nginx config we provide `HOST_NAME` env variable, by default it is `_`
+6. To start with `docker compose up` not as root user you need to add your user id as UID environment variable,
+by default we are using user with id 0 (which is root or default user)

 ## Contribution and development deployment

 ___

 1. Docker deployment is almost the same as a production one but omit step with creating certificates as they are not used in development nginx config.
 2. Run `docker-compose -f docker-compose-dev.yml up`
 3. UI is not served as static in development mode.
 4. Django settings are set to development mode, so you will see drf api view and detailed django Internal server errors.